SidGrip/BlakeStream-Nodes/README.md

 bash install.sh

 _________________________________________________________________________
-To update nodes open terminal windows and type ./update.sh
+To update nodes open terminal windows and type ./update.sh (only needed when new wallets are released)